get-eu/get-eu/pub.md

 Eurosceptics In The Pub
 =======================

-Who: moderate Eurosceptics
+Who: moderate Eurosceptics, who want to leave or reform the EU

 Where: Rose and Crown pub of Colombo St Southwark in London, upstairs

-When: 7pm, second Thursday of the month; next meeting 14 August 2014.
+When: 7pm, second Thursday of every month

+Next meeting: 14 August 2014, the progressive case against the EU

 Meetup page: [Link](http://www.meetup.com/Eurosceptics-In-The-Pub)